kubernetes/website/content/en/blog/_posts/2023-01-06-unhealthy-pod-eviction-policy-for-pdb.md

 that you get by default.
 Unhealthy pods can be disrupted only if their application has a minimum available `.status.desiredHealthy` number of pods.

-By setting the `spec.unhealthyPodEvictionPolicy` field of your PDB to `AlwaysAllow`, you are choosing the best effort availability for your application.
+By setting the `.spec.unhealthyPodEvictionPolicy` field of your PDB to `AlwaysAllow`, you are choosing the best effort availability for your application.
 With this policy it is always possible to evict unhealthy pods.
 This will make it easier to maintain and upgrade your clusters.